-- BSc (Hons) in Building Engineering and Management - BSc (Hons) in Property Management - BSc (Hons) in Surveying - BSc (Hons) in Building Engineering and Management is accredited by the Hong Kong Institution of Engineers (HKIE), Chartered Institute of Building (CIOB) and Hong Kong Institute of Construction Managers. - BSc (Hons) in Property Management is accredited by the Hong Kong Institution of Housing (HKIH), Hong Kong Institution of Surveyors (HKIS) and Royal Institution of Chartered Surveyors (RICS). - BSc (Hons) in Surveying is accredited by the Hong Kong Institute of Surveyors (HKIS) and Royal Institution of Chartered Surveyors (RICS).
+- BSc (Hons) in Building Engineering and Management - BSc (Hons) in Property Management - BSc (Hons) in Surveying - BSc (Hons) in Building Engineering and Management is accredited by the Hong Kong Institution of Engineers (HKIE), Chartered Institute of Building (CIOB) and Hong Kong Institute of Construction Managers. - BSc (Hons) in Property Management is accredited by the Hong Kong Institution of Housing (HKIH), Hong Kong Institution of Surveyors (HKIS) and Royal Institution of Chartered Surveyors (RICS). - BSc (Hons) in Surveying is accredited by the Hong Kong Institute of Surveyors (HKIS), Royal Institution of Chartered Surveyors (RICS) and the Hong Kong Institute of Construction Managers (HKICM).